 The sin of pride also works inside the relationship.
 At times, the lie told begins to be believed by one partner or the other.
-That partner thinks the relationship is succeeding because of the effort that partner is exerting.
-One or both partners will take on an elevated sense of self-worth demanding more and more attention, material and praise from the other.
-Of course the natural repercussion of this is resentment and anger.
-The elevated sense of self worth, puffed up from the lies and self deception only increases the sin of greed, as the desire for material representation of worth is increased.
+That partner thinks the relationship is succeeding because of the effort that the partner is exerting.
+One or both partners will take on an elevated sense of self-worth demanding more and more attention, material, and praise from the other.
+Of course, the natural repercussion of this is resentment and anger.
+The elevated sense of self-worth, puffed up from the lies and self-deception only increases the sin of greed, as the desire for material representation of worth is increased.

-St. Valentine’s Day is quite possibly the most evil day ever conceptualized.
+St. Valentine’s Day is quite possibly the evilest day ever conceptualized.
 No other day is so insidiously evil, drawing in and corrupting so many people.
 Hell’s minions will leave no stone unturned in an effort to tantalize the helpless souls caught in the glamor of the day.

 For those who are already corrupted though, Valentine’s Day is a great opportunity to lure others into the abyss.
 Buy some chocolates for someone, urging them to gorge themselves on the delightfully sinful taste.
 Count the number of Valentines you get to see if you are being appreciated appropriately by the people in your life.
 If you find yourself without a date, revel in your singleness, watch porn, eat massive amounts of ice cream, dress up in your sexiest clothes, and cruise the bars trying to turn the heads of the people who are supposed to be on dates.